Crafting Orders and Recrafting Guide for Dragonflight

 Crafting Orders and how they work

 There are 2 sides when it comes to Crafting Orders.
 One side is the placing of various Crafting Orders, and the other one is actually crafting said orders.
-While anyone can place a order, not anyone can fulfill the order.
-You need to have the specific profession, recipies and skills to actually craft the customer ordered item.
+While anyone can place an order, not anyone can fulfill the Order.
+You need to have the specific profession, recipes, and skills to actually craft the customer-ordered item.

 Limitations for Crafting

-- As a crafter, you can only complete 30 Orders per day;
+- As a crafter, you can only complete 4 Public Orders per day;

 - You can only have one work order active at any given time;